Proposal of ensemble qubits with two-atom decay: Introduction

 \section{Introduction}

 Ensembles of atoms or spins have been attracting considerable interest, because of their long coherence times (even at room temperatures) and their ability to interface between the microwave and optical regimes.
 Moreover, ensembles of atoms or spins have been used to, e.g., build quantum repeaters for long distance quantum communication~\cite{duan2001long,kuzmich2003generation,hammerer2010quantum,sangouard2011quantum}, design hybrid systems for powerful quantum computation~\cite{xiang2013hybrid,kurizki2015quantum,gu2017microwave,clerk2020hybrid}, and generate nonclassical states for high-precision quantum measurements~\cite{kitagawa1993squeezed,agarwal1997atomic,hald1999spin,ma2011quantum,pezze2018quantum,qin2020strong,groszkowski2020heisenberg,qin2021generating,liu2022generation}.
 Despite such considerable developments, exploiting an ensemble as a single qubit remains a challenge, due to the requirement of a strong anharmonicity.
-Previous approaches, which have been proposed to encode an ensemble qubit, usually rely on Rydberg dipole blockade~\cite{dipole2001lukin,brion2007quantum,moller2008quantum,yan2008quantum,mei2009scalable,zwierz2010applications,saffman2010quantum,ebert2015coherence,saffman2016quantum,spong2021collectively}, and require strong dipole-dipole interactions between highly excited atoms.
-However, for typical ensembles, it is much easier to control atoms in the ground state manifold, and in this case atom-atom interactions are extremely weak.
-Thus, a new mechanism, which can generate a strong anharmonicity in atomic ensembles, is desirable for the formation of ensemble qubits.
+Previous approaches, which have been proposed to encode an ensemble qubit, usually rely on the use of Rydberg atoms~\cite{dipole2001lukin,brion2007quantum,moller2008quantum,yan2008quantum,mei2009scalable,zwierz2010applications,saffman2010quantum,ebert2015coherence,saffman2016quantum,spong2021collectively}.
+In these approaches, the strong anharmonicity is provided by Rydberg blockade based on strong dipole-dipole interactions, which require atoms to be excited to their highly excited states using multiphoton processes.
+For example, alkali atoms need to be excited to their states with the principal quantum number $n>70$ to achieve Rydberg dipole blockade.
+However, for typical ensembles, it is much easier to control atoms in weakly excited states, rather than in highly excited states.
+Furthermore, the interactions between atoms in weakly excited states are extremely weak, such that these atoms are often considered to be effectively independent.
+Thus, a new mechanism, which can generate a strong anharmonicity in ensembles of atoms in weakly excited states, is desirable for the formation of ensemble qubits.